 How to Find Out More

-At Prizant Dermatology in Pittsburgh, PA, Dr. Tracy Prizant and her staff are here for you.
-Are you interested in learning more about Photodynamic Therapy?
+Treatment for Sun Damage Pittsburgh in Prizant Dermatology by Dr. Tracy Prizant and her staff are here for you.
+Are you interested in learning more about Photodynamic Therapy and light treatment for sun damaged skin?
 You can get all the facts about this life-saving solution to Actinic Keratoses when you visit our office for a consultation.
 Contact us today to schedule your consultation and get started!